Courtney Love's Success and Achievements in Timeline

 Loading Video...

-In November 2005, Courtney Love was discharged from the rehab center after completing the program, with the provision to complete further outpatient rehab.
+In November 2005, Courtney Love was discharged from a rehab center after completing a program, with the provision that she continue outpatient rehab.

 2007: Sobriety

-Courtney Love stated in interviews that she had been sober since completing rehabilitation in 2007.
+Courtney Love stated she had been sober since completing rehabilitation in 2007, and cited her Soka Gakkai Buddhist practice as integral to her sobriety.

-In 2010, Courtney Love received honorary patronage from Trinity College's University Philosophical Society.
+In 2010, Courtney Love received honorary patronage from Trinity's University Philosophical Society.

-2015: Declared 'Number One Greatest Female Rock Star of All Time' by Phoenix New Times
+2015: Named Greatest Female Rock Star by Phoenix New Times

-In 2015, the Phoenix New Times declared Courtney Love the 'number one greatest female rock star of all time'.
-The article highlighted her musical talent, physical attractiveness, tumultuous relationships, substance abuse, and public meltdowns as elements contributing to her rock star status.
+In 2015, the Phoenix New Times declared Courtney Love the number one greatest female rock star of all time, citing her musical talent, physical attractiveness, tumultuous relationships, substance abuse, and public meltdowns as key ingredients to her rock star persona.

 January 2020: Icon Award at NME Awards

-In January 2020, Courtney Love received the Icon Award at the NME Awards, where she was described as "one of the most influential singers in alternative culture of the last 30 years".
+In January 2020, Courtney Love received the Icon Award at the NME Awards.
+NME described her as "one of the most influential singers in alternative culture of the last 30 years".

 In 2023, Rolling Stone ranked Courtney Love at number 130 on its list of the 200 Greatest Singers of All Time.